lmcai/PhyloHerb/README.md

 ```
 python phyloherb.py -m ortho -i <directory containing assemblies> -o <output directory> -g <gene list> -sp <species list>
 ```
-In the output directory, orthologous genes will be written to separate fasta files and the headers will be the species prefixes.

 3. Alignment

 I like to use the `--adjustdirection` function from `MAFFT` to correct reverse complimentary sequences.
-Then I will use `pasta` to more accurately align high variable sequences such as the intergenic regions and the ITS regions.
-It first generates a guidance tree, then align among closely-related species, finally merge the alignments to produce the output.
+Then I will use `pasta` to more accurately align high variable sequences such as the intergenic regions and the ITS regions. `pasta` first generates a guidance tree, then align among closely-related species, finally merge the alignments to produce the output.

 This is a potentially time consuming step so I recommend running it on the cluster using the example batch file [mafft_pasta.sh](phyloherbLib/mafft_pasta.sh).